 In Northern Europe, where I grew up, in autumn it is often possible to see wild geese flying south to winter in warmer climes.
-The other day I was reminded of this when I came across a talk I had given a few years ago in which I used the southward flight of the wild geese as an analogy.
+Recently I was reminded of this when I came across a talk I had given a few years previously in which I used the southward flight of the wild geese as an analogy.

 In that talk I quoted the Danish writer Soren Kierkegaard who wrote about the wild geese that flew over his property every autumn.
 In particular he described one year when some geese landed on his property and rather than fly on, stayed in his farmyard and saw out, what turned out to be, a mild winter.

-The remarkable thing was that the next autumn, as the would geese flew over in response to the age old southern call, the geese in his farmyard became agitated at the honking overhead as if stirred y some inner recollection of what they should be doing, if you like obeying God’s design for them.
+The remarkable thing was that the next autumn, as the wild geese flew over in response to the age-old southern call, the geese in his farmyard became agitated at the honking overhead as if stirred by some inner recollection of what they should be doing, if you like obeying God’s design for them.
 However, rather than take off and re-join their southward-bound relatives they remained in the comfort and security of Kierkegaard’s yard.
 Then when autumn came around the next year they totally ignored the call above.

 So the question is, will we remember who we are and why?
 Are we ready to fly on the wind of the Spirit?
-Will we leave the comfort of Sunday-Centric ‘church’, follow the call of Jesus and take off on God’s Kingdom mission in all its dimensions?
+Will we leave the comfort of Sunday-Centric ‘church’, follow the call of Jesus and take off on God’s Kingdom mission in all its, often uncomfortable, dimensions?

 It’s Time for the Geese to Fly Again

 One thought on “It’s Time for the Geese to Fly Again”

 Reblogged this on unbounded church and commented: